-There were three hospitals with DSH payments in excess of \$100,000.
-We obtained the hospitals' DSH surveys for the Medicaid State Plan rate year ended September 30, 2012, and we traced day, charge and payment data stemming from claims for Medicaid patients to data derived from the State's MMIS, where applicable.
-Both hospitals reported Medicaid Managed Care (MCO) and MCO crossover days from their internal accounting systems, as the information was not available from the State's MMIS.
-In these instances, inpatient days and charges were traced to hospitals' accounting records.
+There were two private hospitals with DSH payments in excess of \$100,000.
+We obtained the hospitals' DSH surveys for the Medicaid State Plan rate year ended September 30, 2015, and we traced day, charge and payment data stemming from claims for Medicaid patients to data derived from the State's MMIS, where applicable.
+Both hospitals reported MCO and MCO crossover days

 We traced per diems and cost-to-charge ratios (used to quantify cost in the survey) to the applicable MCR.
 We examined days and charges summarized by revenue code from the MMIS for consistency with the mapping of days and charges in the survey.
-We traced organ acquisition and IME/DGME costs and related payments to supporting documentation provided by the hospitals and MCR, as applicable.
+We traced organ acquisition costs and related payments to supporting documentation provided by the hospitals and MCR, as applicable.

-We examined a selection of claims for uninsured patients and traced the claims to hospital billing and other accounting records to verify that only eligible days and charges were included in the uncompensated care costs.
+We examined a selection of claims for uninsured patients and traced the claims to hospital billing and other accounting records to verify that only eligible days, charges and related payments were included in the uncompensated care costs.